abdullahrather/final-year-project_bscs/README.md

 # Intelligent Web Spider for Efficient Search Engine

-refer to 'instruction-document.docx' for enviorment setup.
+refer to 'instruction-document.docx' for environment setup.